victorporof/Tilt/README.md

 };
 ```

-## Implement a custom GUI
+## Implement a custom UI
 Just like the controller, the user interface is initialized when constructing the visualization.
 The current <b>work in progress</b> implementation is in [TiltChromeUI.js](https://github.com/victorporof/Tilt/blob/master/src/chrome/content/TiltChromeUI.js).
 You can implement your own user interface by creating a new object respecting a predefined interface.

 Each UI should have the `init`, `draw`, `resize` and `destroy` functions.
 Moreover, you can specify events like `click` or `doubleClick`, handled automatically by the controller.

-The GUI pattern is:
+The UI pattern is:

 ```
 TiltChrome.MyCustomUserInterface = function() {